austenito/austenito.com/source/_posts/2009-12-03-baselines-branching-and-reviews.markdown

 have any documentation which would cause our build to become unstable.

-Now if we force developers to use the "Feature Branch" they can commit at any time without fear of breaking anyone else.Once the developers are ready to merge to the trunk, we can have other developers review their code.
+Now if we force developers to use the "Feature Branch" they can commit at any time without fear of breaking anyone else.

+Once the developers are ready to merge to the trunk, we can have other developers review their code.
 This seems like a good idea.
 Developers can commit early and often without breaking anyone.
 They can get their code reviewed by their peers.
 Everyone is happy.